Today, I give you 6 ideas on how you can style vintage ironstone in your home.

 Layering your plates using a white vintage ironstone platter placed behind the blue plate, showcases it’s beauty.

 Here, I have a black iron plate stand that I found at Goodwill for $7.00.
-It has the ornate design that enhances the white ironstone platter behind it.
+It has an ornate design that enhances the white ironstone platter behind it.

 The white Pfalz Graff ironstone platter is being held up by a large plate stand.
 I purchased a set from Amazon.
-Here it the link for that.
+Here is the link for that.

 I love this simple look.
 It adds vintage charm to my home.